pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics server-on`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics server-on`` command attempts to enable the statistics gathering capability of the current WBEM server.
-See '_Operation statistics'_ for more information on statistics in pywbem/pywbemcli and WBEM servers
+The ``statistics server-on`` command attempts to enable statistics gathering on the current WBEM server and the returning of the server response time in the 'WBEMServerResponseTime' header field of the CIM-XML response, by setting the 'GatherStatisticalData' property to True in the 'CIM_ObjectManager' instance for the WBEM server.

-Since only some WBEM server implementations actually implement statistics gathering, this request may result in an exception from the server because the Class CIM_ObjectManager or its property ``GatherStatisticalData`` do not exist in the server or the server does not allow a client to modify the property.
+See '_Operation statistics'_ for more information on statistics in pywbemcli and WBEM servers.

-The lifecycle of the WBEM server statistics gathering capability and corresponding statistics is dependent on the WBEM server and whether it persists statistical data and status, not just the client.
+Since only some WBEM server implementations actually implement statistics gathering, the command may fail, for example if the 'CIM_ObjectManager' class or its property 'GatherStatisticalData' have not been implemented by the server, or if the server does not allow a client to modify the property.

-Once the WBEM server returns the server response time, an additional column ``Server Time`` appears in the statistics report.
+Note that this command also affects whether the "Server Time" column of the client maintained statistics shows a value.

 .. index:: pair: statistics commands; statistics server-off